ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 interfaces, such as:

--   String definitions could be provided as a community effort (e.g. on a wiki) if there is some assurance that definitions have not been tampered with.
+-   String definitions could be provided as a community effort (e.g. on a wiki) and providing some assurance that definitions have not been tampered with.

 -   Any such open effort could be made easy to update and allow self-register new string mappings (e.g. affiliation domain name to research organization